flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180227-18-03-26-remington-goes-bust.md

     are less motivated.
   card_citation: ''
 card_4:
-  card_text: "Fact Check: AR-15\n-----------------\n\n*   “AR” does **NOT** stand for “automatic rifle” or “assault rifle.”\n*   AR = stands for ArmaLite.\n*   AR-15 = a specific model of a semi-auto rifle produced by ArmaLite.
-Other gun makers have their own model numbers for similar style weapons.A **Though often used as a general term, an a\x1CARa\x1D is a specific gun by a specific company.A**"
+  card_text: "Fact Check: AR-15n-----------------nn*   “AR” does **NOT** stand for “automatic rifle” or “assault rifle.”n*   AR = stands for ArmaLite.n*   AR-15 = a specific model of a semi-auto rifle produced by ArmaLite.
+Other gun makers have their own model numbers for similar style weapons.A **Though often used as a general term, an ax1CARax1D is a specific gun by a specific company.A**"
   card_citation: ''
 card_10:
   card_text: >-